Who needs to complete a W-9 form?

 Form W-9 will need information such as the contractor’s full name, the business’ name, what kind of business it is, and the tax identification number/Social Security number (depending on whether the contractor is a business or a sole proprietor).

 You will also need to include information about your ‘backup withholding’ status.

 It’s unlikely you’ll be subject to backup withholding, however, if you are the contractee then you will need to withhold tax from your pay.
 This is typically a fixed rate of 24% for the 2018 to 2025 tax years.

-If you manage payroll or taxes for a company, it’s important that you keep a completed W9 on file for each active working employee and contractor.
+If you manage payroll or taxes for a company, it’s important that you keep a completed W-9 on file for each active working employee and contractor.

 Tips and Instructions for use

-In the top section, the employee or contractor should write or type their personal information, including their name, business name (if applicable), address, and tax classification (individual, LLC, corporation, trust/estate, or other).
+In the top section, the employee or contractor should write or type their personal information, including their name, business name (if applicable), address, and tax classification:

-In the second section, the individual filling out the W9 tax form must add their social security or employer identification number (EIN).
+In the second section, the individual filling out the W-9 tax form must add their Social Security or employer identification number (EIN).

-The IRS recognizes this, and as a result does not require companies to send you a 1099 if they paid you less than $600 in a single year.
-This means you won’t have to send a W9 tax form to companies that you do small projects for.
+The IRS recognizes this, and as a result, does not require companies to send you a 1099 if they paid you less than $600 in a single year.
+Meaning you won’t have to send a W-9 tax form to companies for those small projects you completed.

 It’s also very important to treat the completed form as a sensitive document, as it contains information about yourself (and possibly the hiring company) that could be used fraudulently (such as your tax identification or Social Security number).